 In the technical arena for hand tool weeding, as many as eight weeding tool classifications, each ordinarily served best by different tools (with some exceptions), can be seen in the Weeding Tools Terrain Hierarchy chart below.
 To be fair, we try to give a balanced view to clarify all the twisting and non-twisting alternatives.
 We also sell many of the competing twisters and other tools on this website, because we firmly believe that just one type of weeding tool for the average garden or farm just won't cut it!
 Different weeders for different weeds!

-The Weeding Tools Terrain Hierarchy is a table that describes from left to right the major plant types by size and shape, tool types appropriate to each plant type, terrain targeted by each tool type, and finally the application of the exceptionally versatile Ergonica Weed Twister within each terrain.
+Weeding Tools Terrain Hierarchy: This is a table that describes from left to right the major plant types by size and shape, tool types appropriate to each plant type, terrain targeted by each tool type, and finally the application of the exceptionally versatile Ergonica Weed Twister within each terrain.
 This hierarchy is sorted from the top down with larger plants at the top of the chart and upper portions of these plants placed above the lower portions and roots.
 At the base, aquatic weeds are included as one terrain, although this terrain, and possibly others, could logically be refined to more specific terrains or sub-categories, such as different types, shapes and sizes of weeds within each terrain.
 For example, the aquatic terrain may be further subdivided into major plant communities: emergent plants, floating-leaved plants, submersed plants and deep water.
 The codes from A thru H are provided on the leftmost column for convenience in comparing specific tools in the Weeder Features chart below.
 Neither the codes nor hierarchy of terrains is endorsed by any industry standards.
 These groupings are intended solely to give the consumer a practical guide in selecting appropriate tools that match the weeds they most often need to contend with.

-| Code | Plant Types | Tool Types | Terrain | Ergonica Weed Twister |
+Code | Plant Types | Tool Types | Terrain | Ergonica Weed Twister |

-| A | Large Plants, Cacti and Trees Limbs, Tall Vines, Air Potato Vines, Kudzu Vines | Brush Clearing Cutters, Pruners, Saws | Tree Limbs: Above ground several feet height | Effective for hooking and pulling tall vines and pruning yuccas and handling cacti |
+A | Large Plants, Cacti and Trees Limbs, Tall Vines, Air Potato Vines, Kudzu Vines | Brush Clearing Cutters, Pruners, Saws | Tree Limbs: Above ground several feet height | Effective for hooking and pulling tall vines and pruning yuccas and handling cacti using longer Weed Twister models |

-| B | Large Plants and Trees Roots | Brush and Stump Removers, Large Plant Poppers, Weed Wrench, Root Talon | Tree Roots: Below ground several feet depth | Small tree twister - Root depth up to 24" + and limited only by root diameter 1.5 - 2.0 inches |
+B | Large Plants and Trees Roots | Brush and Stump Removers, Large Plant Poppers, Weed Wrench, Root Talon | Tree Roots: Below ground several feet depth | Small tree twister - Root depth up to 24" + and limited only by root diameter 1.5 - 2.5 inches using T-Handle or Drill-Powered Weed Twister |

-| C | Herbaceous and Woody Perennials, Biennials, Annuals, Tubers - Mature, Late Season - Deep Roots | Large Weed Poppers, Ergonica Weed Twister | Woody Roots: Below ground, 6-12 + inches depth | Very effective for deep roots with diameter up to 1.5 - 2.0 inches, including mallow, etc. |
+C | Herbaceous and Woody Perennials, Biennials, Annuals, Tubers - Mature, Late Season - Deep Roots | Large Weed Poppers, Ergonica Weed Twister | Woody Roots: Below ground, 6-12 + inches depth | Very effective for deep roots with diameter up to 1.5 - 2.5 inches, including mallow, etc. using various models |

-| D | Herbaceous Perennials, Biennials, Annuals - Mature, Late Season - Shallow Roots | Weed Pullers, Weed Poppers, Weed Twisters, Augers | Herb Roots: Below ground, 6-inches depth | Very effective and efficient |
+D | Herbaceous Perennials, Biennials, Annuals - Mature, Late Season - Shallow Roots | Weed Pullers, Weed Poppers, Weed Twisters, Augers | Herb Roots: Below ground, 6-inches depth | Very effective and efficient using several models including the Drill-Ready TurboTorx Weed Twister |

-| E | Mature Vertical Grasses, Ground Covers | Weed Whackers, Trimmers, Scythes, Cutters, Flamers | Grassy Stems: Above ground several inches height | Trimmer helper - Pulls out weeds too large for whacking |
+E | Mature Vertical Grasses, Ground Covers | Weed Whackers, Trimmers, Scythes, Cutters, Flamers | Grassy Stems: Above ground several inches height | Trimmer helper - Pulls out weeds too large for whacking with the Drill-Ready TurboTorx Weed Twister |

-| F | Herbaceous Annuals, Biennials - Small Seedlings | Hoes, Hand Cultivators, Flamers | Grassy Roots: Soil surface, 4-inches depth | Very effective for precise tilling |
+F | Herbaceous Annuals, Biennials - Small Seedlings | Hoes, Hand Cultivators, Flamers | Grassy Roots: Soil surface, 4-inches depth | Very effective for precise tilling using T-Handle and Drill-Ready TurboTorx |

-| G | Prostrate Grasses, Runners, Rhizomes, Vines like Field Bindweed, Air Potatoes | Hoes, Cultivators (limited effectiveness), Ergonica Weed Twister - Crabgrass Twister | Prostrate Roots: Soil surface, 4-inches + depth | More effective than hoes, cultivators and other pullers for crabgrass, bermudagrass, etc. |
+G | Prostrate Grasses, Runners, Rhizomes, Vines like Field Bindweed, Air Potatoes | Hoes, Cultivators (limited effectiveness), Ergonica Weed Twister - Crabgrass Twister | Prostrate Roots: Soil surface, 4-inches + depth | Effective for crabgrass, bermudagrass, etc. quickly removed by roots with Drill-Ready TurboTorx |

-| H | Aquatic Weeds, Sea Weed | Pond and Lake Weeders, Lake Rakes, Hand Weed Cutters, Lake Bottom Forks, Sea Weed Removers | Lake Bottom: Lake or pond bottom surface | Shoreline precise removal - shallow lakes or ponds using 48-54 inch Weed Twister models |
+H | Aquatic Weeds, Sea Weed | Pond and Lake Weeders, Lake Rakes, Hand Weed Cutters, Lake Bottom Forks, Sea Weed Removers | Lake Bottom: Lake or pond bottom surface | Shoreline precise removal - shallow lakes or ponds using 48-60 inch Weed Twister models |

 Hand held weeders that remove individual plants by their roots are known as weed pullers and weed poppers or more generally as weed removal tools.
 Weed twisters also fall into this classification.
 Other terms often used for weed pullers are weeding tools, weed tools, weed diggers, weed knives, weed uprooter tools, weed pluck tools, weed cutter tools, weed pulling tools, weed puller tools, weed removing tools, weed remover tools, weed extracting tools, weed removing devices, weed clearing hand tools, garden weed pullers, manual weed pullers, weed twist, twist weed, garden twister tools, weedtwisters, cork screw weeders, weed removal claws, weed shovels, tree pullers, root pullers, uproot tools, grass weed pullers, dandelion pullers, dandelion diggers, dandelion knives, dandelion poppers, dandelion tools, dandelion extractor tools, dandelion removing devices, crabgrass removal tools, crabgrass tools and various combinations of these and similar terms.
 These terms may also be useful when searching for specific tools on the web.

-| As we will explain, these tools have a
+As we will explain, these tools have a

 number of different features and several offer unique designs to pull out roots